-Every relationship will have its share of disagreements, fights and arguments.
-It is very hard to feel love in times of conflict.
+Every relationship will have its share of disagreements, fights, and arguments.
+It is very hard to feel loved in times of conflict.

 In my younger days, I used to like repeating the popular saying, “I am a lover, not a fighter.”